tomgriffiths-net/communicator_server/README.md

 }
 ```

-This function should be present in any package that wants to use communicator_server to run automated tasks
+This function should be present in any package that wants to use communicator_server to run automated tasks.
 ```php
 public static function communicatorServerThingsToDo():array{
     return [